-- 17. Advanced Seminar.
-Members of the department are prepared to offer, to properly qualified students, the opportunity to make a special study of the works of a single author of whom a sufficient introductory knowledge has already been obtained.
+- 16. The English Novel since 1809.- (Not given in 1942-43). - 17.
+Advanced Seminar.-Members of the department are prepared to offer, to properly qualified students, the opportunity to make a special study of the works of a single author of whom a sufficient introductory knowledge has already been obtained.
 Admission will be strictly limited.
 The following may be elected: Chaucer; Spenser; Shakespeare; Milton; Dryden; Wordsworth; Arnold; Browning. - 18.
 Old Norse.-Hours to be arranged.

 A. R. Jewitt.